What is a carry trade in forex?

 Interest rates are quoted as a yearly average but can change any day at the whims of central banks.
 However, some countries seek to maintain a low or high interest rate for an extended period in accordance with their economic policy, allowing traders time to profit using carry trades.
 Typically, a currency carry trade is kept open for several months.

 At face value, currency carry trades may seem like a low-risk strategy, but there are pitfalls you should be aware of.
 For example, a minor depreciation of the target currency can be enough to quickly erase any gains from the interest rate differential.
-Carry trades are most effective when the currency pair you're using experiences low volatility.
+Carry trades are most effective when the currencies you’re using are experiencing little volatility.

 The carry trade strategy works by exploiting different rates of currency appreciation driven largely by inflation and interest rates.
 In a carry trade, you borrow a low-yield currency to buy a higher-yield currency, allowing your funds to appreciate faster than if they were denoted in the low-yield currency.